adform/adform-tracking-ios-sdk/README.md

     [[AdformTrackingSDK sharedInstance] startTracking:Tracking_ID];
 ````

 Thats it!
 You are ready to go.
-Now in Adform system will be created default tracking points (Download, Start, Update), when they will be triggered for the first time.
+Now in Adform system will see default tracking points (Download, Start, Update), when they are triggered.

 ![alt tag](Screenshots/basic.png)